petr-kalinin/progtexts2/python_basics_en/2_loops.rst

 Thus, a pattern emerges: you repeat one operation many times.
 This operation is addition of the next number to the current sum.
-So first, we obviously need a loop iterating over the numbers one by one, second, we clearly need a variable for the current sum, let it be :math:`k'.
+So first, we obviously need a loop iterating over the numbers one by one, second, we clearly need a variable for the current sum, let it be :math:`k`.
 Accordingly, it's something like this::

     for i in .....: